kolostring/fioc/README.md

 yarn add fioc
 ```

-## Getting Started
+## Basic Usage

-For the sake of simplicity, we'll start by just registering implementations of interfaces into the container.

-### 1. Create DIToken

-Use the `createDIToken` function to define tokens for your types/interfaces.
-These will be used by the container to locate the related implementation:
+### Creating Tokens

+First, create tokens for your dependencies using the `createDIToken` function.
+The token is a type-safe identifier for your dependency:

 ```ts
 import { createDIToken } from "fioc";